Dollar inches lower as U.S. tax bill, budget progress eyed

 TOKYO (Reuters) - The dollar edged down on Wednesday, as concerns about a possible U.S. government shutdown offset optimism about progress on tax reform legislation, while the Australian dollar weakened after economic data showed worrying signs for growth.

-The dollar index, which tracks the greenback against a basket of six major currencies, inched 0.1 percent lower to 93.297 .DXY=.
+The dollar index, which tracks the greenback against a basket of six major currencies, inched 0.1 percent lower to 93.297.

-The euro was steady on the day at $1.1828 EUR=, while the dollar edged down 0.1 percent against its Japanese counterpart to 112.38 yen JPY=.
+The euro was steady on the day at $1.1828, while the dollar edged down 0.1 percent against its Japanese counterpart to 112.38 yen.

 Sterling, already under pressure amid evaporating hopes for a near-term Brexit accord, dipped on Wednesday after a report of a failed plot to kill UK Prime Minister Theresa May.
 Sky News said on Tuesday, citing sources, that a plan to assassinate May had been foiled.